bodrick/awesome/TOPICS.md

 *   [oauth2-proxy/oauth2-proxy](https://github.com/oauth2-proxy/oauth2-proxy) - A reverse proxy that provides authentication with Google, Azure, OpenID Connect and many more identity providers.
 *   [thomseddon/traefik-forward-auth](https://github.com/thomseddon/traefik-forward-auth) - Minimal forward authentication service that provides Google/OpenID oauth based login and authentication for the traefik reverse proxy

-## captcha-emails

-*   [claabs/epicgames-freegames-node](https://github.com/claabs/epicgames-freegames-node) - Automatically login and redeem promotional free games from the Epic Games Store.
-Handles login and checkout captchas.
-Runs in Docker.

 ## epic-games

-*   [claabs/epicgames-freegames-node](https://github.com/claabs/epicgames-freegames-node) - Automatically login and redeem promotional free games from the Epic Games Store.
-Handles login and checkout captchas.
-Runs in Docker.
+*   [claabs/epicgames-freegames-node](https://github.com/claabs/epicgames-freegames-node) - Automatically login and find available free games the Epic Games Store.
+Sends you a prepopulated checkout link so you can complete the checkout after logging in.
+Supports multiple accounts, login sessions, and scheduled runs.

 ## epic-games-client

-*   [claabs/epicgames-freegames-node](https://github.com/claabs/epicgames-freegames-node) - Automatically login and redeem promotional free games from the Epic Games Store.
-Handles login and checkout captchas.
-Runs in Docker.
+*   [claabs/epicgames-freegames-node](https://github.com/claabs/epicgames-freegames-node) - Automatically login and find available free games the Epic Games Store.
+Sends you a prepopulated checkout link so you can complete the checkout after logging in.
+Supports multiple accounts, login sessions, and scheduled runs.

 ## epic-games-store

-*   [claabs/epicgames-freegames-node](https://github.com/claabs/epicgames-freegames-node) - Automatically login and redeem promotional free games from the Epic Games Store.
-Handles login and checkout captchas.
-Runs in Docker.
+*   [claabs/epicgames-freegames-node](https://github.com/claabs/epicgames-freegames-node) - Automatically login and find available free games the Epic Games Store.
+Sends you a prepopulated checkout link so you can complete the checkout after logging in.
+Supports multiple accounts, login sessions, and scheduled runs.

 ## epicgames-freegames-node

-*   [claabs/epicgames-freegames-node](https://github.com/claabs/epicgames-freegames-node) - Automatically login and redeem promotional free games from the Epic Games Store.
-Handles login and checkout captchas.
-Runs in Docker.
+*   [claabs/epicgames-freegames-node](https://github.com/claabs/epicgames-freegames-node) - Automatically login and find available free games the Epic Games Store.
+Sends you a prepopulated checkout link so you can complete the checkout after logging in.
+Supports multiple accounts, login sessions, and scheduled runs.

 ## free-games

-*   [claabs/epicgames-freegames-node](https://github.com/claabs/epicgames-freegames-node) - Automatically login and redeem promotional free games from the Epic Games Store.
-Handles login and checkout captchas.
-Runs in Docker.

-## hcaptcha

-*   [claabs/epicgames-freegames-node](https://github.com/claabs/epicgames-freegames-node) - Automatically login and redeem promotional free games from the Epic Games Store.
-Handles login and checkout captchas.
-Runs in Docker.
+*   [claabs/epicgames-freegames-node](https://github.com/claabs/epicgames-freegames-node) - Automatically login and find available free games the Epic Games Store.
+Sends you a prepopulated checkout link so you can complete the checkout after logging in.
+Supports multiple accounts, login sessions, and scheduled runs.

 ## cyberghost